woodban/Landslide-detector/README.md

 The system offers several advantages for risk mitigation:

-* **Cost-Effective Solution:** Utilizes affordable components, making it accessible for deployment in various regions without high costs.
+* **Cost Effective Solution:** Utilizes affordable components, making it accessible for deployment in various regions without high costs.
-* **Real-Time Data Display:** Displays soil moisture levels and alerts on the 16x2 I2C LCD, facilitating immediate understanding of conditions.
+* **Real Time Data Display:** Displays soil moisture levels and alerts on the 16x2 I2C LCD, facilitating immediate understanding of conditions.
 * **Low Power Consumption:** Operates efficiently, suitable for remote locations with limited power supply.
 * **Scalability:** Easily expandable by adding more sensors to cover larger areas or multiple monitoring points.